![]() |

 choices.

-The challenging operational and performance requirements forced the use of many items of then advanced and immature technology, including early digital computers and continuous wave (CW) radar seeker technology.
+The challenging operational and performance requirements forced the use of many items of then advanced and immature technology, including early digital computers and continuous wave (CW) semi-active homing radar seeker technology.
 The use of CW illumination for terminal homing complicated the design considerably, requiring a more complex antenna and feed arrangement for the 5N62 Square Pair engagement and fire control radar developed for the system.
 The radio proximity fuse was also semiactive, relying on CW illumination of the target.
 The missile carried a downlink transmitter to send status information to the engagement radar.
 The critical design choice of four solid rocket strap-on boosters for launch was the result of extensive tradeoff studies emphasising deployability, a stacked arrangement was rejected due to the increased length of the semi-trailers used to transport the weapons.
-While a design wholly powered by solid rocket motors was explored, immaturity of propellants resulted in the design following the scheme in the S-75 / SA-2 with a liquid propellant cruise engine.
+While a design wholly powered by solid rocket motors was explored, immaturity of propellants resulted in the design following the scheme in the earlier and smaller S-75 / SA-2 with a variable thrust liquid propellant sustainer (cruise) engine.
 Extensive tradeoff studies were performed to optimise the airframe and sustainer engine designs for the diverse needs imposed by possible distant subsonic bomber targets, or much nearer high flying supersonic bomber targets.
 Another major design challenge arose from the almost three minute flight duration at maximum range, resulting in significant skin heating at hypersonic cruise speeds, and rendering earlier techniques for powering internal electronic systems, hydraulics and turbopumps non viable.
 Immaturity of basic technology and sheer complexity resulted in a protracted development cycle, with the first production Angara systems only achieving IOC with PVO units in 1967.
 Curiously, the Soviets did not publicly disclose the existence of this weapon until 1983.
 Deployment of the S-200 to PVO units continued until the 1990s.
 In 1970s the Soviets had 1100 launchers (~180 batteries), with numbers peaking in 1985 with 2030 launchers (~338 batteries).
 The weapon was exported to most Warsaw Pact nations, and select client states including Libya, who made futile attempts to use the weapon against US Navy aircraft in the Gulf of Sidra.
 5N62 Square Pair Engagement RadarThe 5N62 Square Pair is the

 engagement radar for the S-200 / SA-5 Gammon SAM system series.
 It is a